 Deputy Director - Fraser Mustard Centre (Adelaide), Research Fellow

-Dr Yasmin Harman-Smith is the Deputy Director of the Fraser Mustard Centre and the Child Health, Development and Education group at the Telethon Kids Institute.
-In this role Yasmin works closely with policy makers and practitioners to design evaluations in partnership and inform systems that support children and families in the early years.
+Dr Yasmin Harman-Smith is the Deputy Director of the Fraser Mustard Centre and the Child Health, Development and Education team at the Telethon Kids Institute.
+In this role, Yasmin works closely with policy makers and practitioners to design evaluations in partnership and inform systems that support children and families in the early years.

-Dr Harman-Smith sits on the National Child Community Health Council and is the Deputy Chair of the board of Gowrie SA.
-Presently, Yasmin also manages national support services to AEDC Coordinators and the Australian Government Department for Education and Training for the Australian Early Development Census program.
+Yasmin sits on the National Child Community Health Council and is the Deputy Chair of the Board of Gowrie SA.
+Presently, Yasmin also manages national support services to AEDC Coordinators and the Australian Government Department for Education, Skills and Employment for the Australian Early Development Census program.

 Yasmin has a PhD in Psychology from the University of Adelaide.
-Her honours and PhD research was in the area of child development, where she investigated the development of theory of mind in children with and without autism.
+Her honours and PhD research were in the area of child development, where she investigated the development of theory of mind in children with and without autism.
+Yasmin’s areas of research expertise include developmental psychology, early childhood education, and parenting practices.